ARM-software/mango/README.md

 print('best objective:',results['best_objective'])
 ```

-Output of Running Above Program.
+Sample output of Running Above Program.
 Note output may be different for your program.

 ```
 best hyper parameters: {'a': 999}